adastackio/adastack.io/pages/on_chain/blockchain_explorers.md

 # Blockchain Explorers

-Blockchain Explorers allow users to see happening on the blockchain.
-You can search to see specific transactions, blocks, addresses, and stake pools.
+Blockchain Explorers allow you to see everything happening on the blockchain.
+You can search to see specific transactions, blocks, addresses, stake pools, and more.

 [Cexplorer](https://cexplorer.io/): Cexplorer is an explorer with simple-to-use features for navigating the blockchain's history.